 Plus, for some students, finals can get so overwhelming that the only thing they can do to ease the stress is put off studying until it’s the last minute.
 And then the only option is to cram.

-Preparing for Finals
+Preparing for finals

-Your teacher will appreciate the extra time you’re taking to prepare for their class and might even provide additional insight that helps you study.
+Your teacher will appreciate the extra time you’re taking to prepare for their class and might even provide additional insights that helps you study.
 If you have trouble communicating with your teacher, see if you have friends in your class and if they can help with your questions.